 Whatever the final outcome is, the positive aftermath of COVID-19 is that the Family Court system can indeed operate using modern technology.
 This will inevitably mean that some family hearings are able to take place in the future by Zoom or Skype, saving the client costs and the practitioners time.
 Both of which can only be a good thing.

-If you have a hearing scheduled in the Family Court relating to either children or divorce and finances or if there is any aspect of Family Court proceedings that you need to discuss, please do not hesitate to contact us for a free, no-obligation discussion to find out how we might help you.
+If you have a hearing scheduled in the Family Court relating to either children or divorce and finances or if there is any aspect of Family Court proceedings that you need to discuss, please do not hesitate to contact us to find out how we can help you.

 Our expert family solicitors have over 50 years of combined, hands-on experience and will ensure that your case is dealt with in a prompt, efficient and cost-effective manner.